horizon0708/cerezeal/Readme.md

 - the keyword 'zeal' can be changed to any word you'd like in the settings.
 Make it empty to trigger the plugin without typing any keyword.

 ## Shorthand
-If you are too lazy to type long language names such as JavaScript or TypeScript.
-You can set the shorthands for the language names in the settings.
-For example, you may Javascript to 'js', then you can type `js:reduce` instead of `javascript:reduce`, saving you 8 keystrokes!!
+If you are too lazy like me to be bothered type long language names such as JavaScript, You can set the shorthands in the settings.
+For example, you may set Javascript to 'js', then you can type `js reduce` instead of `javascript reduce`, saving you 8 keystrokes!!
 If you change the keyword from 'zeal' to 'z', it saves you 3 more keystrokes!
 Thats 11 keystorkes!!

 The plugin currently only supports a limited list of languages for shorthands because I am lazy.
 You can add support for your language by adding it to the array under `shorthand.js`, and submitting a pull request.